albertattard/java-boot-camp/docs/10-advanced-objects/03-overriding-overloading-hiding.md

 ### Can a parent class prevent a method from being overridden?

-**Yes**.
+**YES**

 A class can determine what methods can be overridden by its subtypes or not using the `final` keyword.
 Adding the `final` keyword to a method signature, will prevent this method from being overridden as shown next.

 ```java
 package demo;